jqms/rubedo/README.md

 ### -help `[]`

-> **Note**: the help command will ONLY show you the command you CAN run at your current staff level
+> **Note**: the help command will only show commands that are available at your role level.

 ```bash
 -help <page: number>